Video Evidence Helps Resolve North Carolina Dram Shop Case

 In the suit against the bar, the family relied on a North Carolina law that prohibits bars from serving beer or wine to people who are already intoxicated.
 Such laws are usually called “dram shop” laws.

-Our firm handles situations similar to those discussed in this post in the Charlotte area and elsewhere in North Carolina.
-To learn more about our practice, please visit our car accident page.
+Our personal injury law firm handles situations similar to those discussed in this post in the Charlotte area and elsewhere in North Carolina.